0

 The Supervisory Body may, by laying down an operating procedure, establish additional types of information which the Heads of functions involved in the management of sensitive activities must provide, and the recurrence and method through which said information must be provided to the Supervisory Body.

-In general, the Company's organisational documentation (i.e., processes, procedures, protocols, policies, guidelines) also include a specific sections detailing the information flows which the competent corporate Functions are held to send periodically to the Supervisory Body (e.g., Internal Audit’s Annual Plan, auditing reports, Management Review report, resolutions of the Board of Directors on changes to the business or organisation, excerpts from the minutes of the meeting of the Board of Auditors where present highlighting shortcomings in the internal controls System).
+In general, the Company's organisational documentation (i.e., processes, procedures, protocols, policies, guidelines) also include specific sections detailing the information flows which the competent corporate Functions are held to send periodically to the Supervisory Body (e.g., Internal Audit’s Annual Plan, auditing reports, Management Review report, resolutions of the Board of Directors on changes to the business or organisation, excerpts from the minutes of the meeting of the Board of Auditors where present highlighting shortcomings in the internal controls System).

 All the members of staff and the external parties recipients of the Model must inform the Supervisory Body directly of any suspected violation of the Model and the Code of Ethics (referred to in full in the Model) through the specific communication channels made available by the Company and described in the following paragraph.